DEPARTMENT of COMPUTER SCIENCE

 Chat with the chair

-Chat with the chair takes place in the last week of September and the last week of January.
+Chat with the chair takes place in the Fall and Winter terms.

 Our labs